 The Greenfield newspaper also published three related articles and these included, among other things, the names and titles of company officials expected to attend.
 One article included the following:

 Suddenly we had an actual movie title to go with the ad.
 We had assumed that such a movie existed.
-In 1950, Monroe had produced a movie to promote the introduction of the Monroe lift for the Dodge Power Wagon.
+In 1950, Monroe had been part a movie to promote the introduction of the Monroe lift for the Dodge Power Wagon.
 So the search began.

 A quick Google search came up with one reference to the movie on the eWillys site back in 2012.
 After further searches failed to produce more information, the ad and articles went into the “to be researched” folder.
 In March of 2019, Barry was doing newspaper searches for information on the Love lift and saw the demonstration ad still in the folder.
 He decided to look for other Monroe ads and articles and did find a few.

 Knowing that searching by the film name wasn’t going to be productive, he began to contact any organization that listed promotional films archives.
 Then something magical happened.
 One of those contacts paid off.
-Jeffery Knapp, the Larry & Ellen Foster Librarian for Communications at Penn State University sent the following email note –
+A librarian Penn State University sent the following email note –

 I’ve only located a single print of this film.
 A 16mm copy appears to be for sale from this French website: https://www.bd-cine.com/fiche.php?id=15709